The Chart for General Mills Inc. (GIS) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $63.78, which is $1.52 above the current price.
-GIS currently public float of 604.73M and currently shorts hold a 2.98% ratio of that float.
+GIS currently public float of 604.74M and currently shorts hold a 2.71% ratio of that float.
 Today, the average trading volume of GIS was 3.64M shares.

 GIS’s Market Performance